skeezicsb/PERQemu/PERQemu/Readme-source.txt

     - The "Z80SIO" class emulates the Zilog SIO/2 chip used for RS-232,
       "speech", and the Kriz tablet.
-The PERQ-1 has one SIO chip; the PERQ-2 EIO will have two.
+The PERQ-1 has one SIO chip; the PERQ-2 EIO has two.
 The "Z80SIOChannel" class does the heavy lifting.

 Support for the EIO requires several new controller chips:

     - The "Oki5832" class implements the real-time clock (RTC) chip.
 This battery-backed clock lets the PERQ set the time automatically at bootup;

-    - The "Am9519" class will handle the new interrupt controller for EIO;
+    - The "Am9519" class is the new interrupt controller for EIO, in a hybrid arrangement with the two SIO chips;                    [Testing/debugging]

     - New Intel i8237 (DMAC) and i8254 (PIT) chips replace the Zilog DMA and CTC chips used on the original IOB.
-[TBD]
+[In progress]

 2.3.2  Serial Devices